IBurn36360/WorldQLDocker/README.md

 # WorldQLDocker
+**FOR DEVELOPMENT PURPOSES ONLY**

-Dockerfile and scripts for WorldQL
+Dockerfile and scripts for WorldQL.